lawsie/lawsie/README.md

 ### Technical Partner @ [Fractal Rose](https://fractalrose.co.uk) 🌹
-**Bridging the gap between non-technical leaders and engineering teams.**
+**Bridging the gap between non-technical leaders and tech.**

-📍 Based in Oxfordshire | Supporting the Oxford Science Park & Milton Park ecosystem.
+📍 Based in Oxfordshire.

 At **Fractal Rose**, we believe that technology should support your vision, not complicate it.
 Fractal Rose provides jargon-free technical partnership for experts who need a versatile hand with code, documentation, or training.